analog-alex/muzz-go/README.md

 ### Attractiveness Calculation

 The attractiveness calculation is done as a counter the database, and it is just the number of right swipes a given user has.
-Ideally, this would be a more complex algorithm, and we could build a data pipeline of swipe (and other) events that calculate a given person's attractiveness in relation to the user.
+Ideally, this would be a more complex algorithm, based on dislikes as well, and we could build a data pipeline of swipe (and other) events that calculate a given person's attractiveness in relation to the user.
 This could also involve more data like preferences, location, hobbies, etc...

-When we boot up the application we also **create a worker goroutine** that will calculate the attractiveness of each user.
+When we boot up the application we also **create a worker goroutine** that will re-calculate the attractiveness of each user.
-It receives the swipe events via a channel.
+It receives the swipe events via a channel, and increments the `likes` value in the DB.

+### Assumptions

+- Swipes are unique.
+- Swipes are irreversible.
+- Matches are irreversible.
+- Swipes can only be made on valid users.
+- Cannot delete users.
+- User emails are unique.
+- Users can be everywhere on Earth.

+- We don't need paginated results
+- We don't want bi-directional sorts i.e. since we don't have pagination we can treat a sort by distance result set with a reversed iterator as a sort by DESC
+- We don't want to shard DB and/or have users distributed by DBs by geography
+- We don't need to log out users -- the JWT expiration date suffices.
+- For a small volume of data we don't need indexes on `age`. (`gender` has low cardinality so an index may be unadvised even for high data volumes).
+- Cache would be over-engineering ATM
+- We don't need localized error messages.

 ### Things I would have done with more time